dimanikulin/dimanikulin/PublishWhat1.md

 you would have at least featured image as a title image. it shhould be active like a gif

 # Tables
 if you provide tables please make sure that less filled columns are the end of table and wiseversa

-# Size

-For a customer-facing piece, I think this needs to be pared down as much as possible – ideally under 2500 words.
-It's a very dense read, and it's a big ask to expect an executive looking at their solution options to read a 40-page paper.

-not less not more

 # Check list
 provide own check list